-Business welcomes move to orange, but new mask rules 'nonsensical'
+New mask rules 'nonsensical' - Retail NZ

 "Businesses would like to have more clarity around what might be required in the near future for the country to move to the green setting, as this remains an important signal for international travellers and our tourism sector.

-"There is also concern at too much inconsistency in mask requirements across different kinds of businesses, and we would like to see more consistent guidance issued," Mr Hope said.
+"There is also concern at too much inconsistency in mask requirements across different kinds of businesses, and we would like to see more consistent guidance issued," Hope said.

 New mask rules nonsensical – Retail NZ

-Retail NZ agreed with Hope saying the new rules around mask wearing make no sense.
+Retail NZ agreed with Hope saying the new rules around mask-wearing make no sense.

-"While it is good news that the country is moving to Orange, it is absurd that the Government is removing mask requirements in the hospitality and education sectors, but keeping them for retail," Greg Harford, Retail NZ's chief executive, said today.
+"While it is good news that the country is moving to orange, it is absurd that the Government is removing mask requirements in the hospitality and education sectors, but keeping them for retail," Greg Harford, Retail NZ's chief executive, said today.

 "Masks are either a key part of the public health response or they not.
 It's just nonsensical to suggest that there is greater risk in socially-distanced retail settings than in crowded nightclubs, school classrooms or cafés.
 The situation is even more absurd given that the Government has been unable to deal with ongoing issues around mask exemptions which render the rules almost meaningless.